 gift of his own to both the giver and receiver, a gift containing not

-toys or earthly wealth, but the three greatest gifts of all, the gifts of the Spirit, the gifts of faith, hope and
+toys or earthly wealth, but the three greatest gifts of all, the gifts of the Spirit, the gifts of faith and hope and

 love.
 Perhaps the reason these three greatest gifts of Christ